 - 1. The requirements regarding the master thesis will be announced on the Student Portal at the beginning of each academic year. - 2.
 As part of attaining that the thesis is students' own work, a presentation and oral inquiry is performed.
 The outcome is administered and part of the thesis assessment. - 3.
-The master thesis is assessed by two assessors on the aspects of format and content, with format determining 10% and content determining 90% of the final grade, as specified in the assessment plan internship and thesis. - 4.
+The master thesis is assessed by two examiners as specified in the assessment plan internship and thesis. - 4.
 The assessment criteria for the master thesis are included in the 'BMS Master Thesis Assessment Form' in the Student Portal. - 5.
-For the master thesis, an endorsement is obtained when each of the two independent assessors assess the thesis with at least 6.0. - 6.
-In case of an assessment below 6.0, the thesis needs to be remediated. - 7.
-In the event of a difference between the two assessors (> 2 points), given that both assessors assess the thesis with at least 6.0, a student who feels that this is a significant disadvantage, may submit a request to the Board of Examiners for the appointment of a third assessor.
-If the Board of Examiners takes a positive decision on this matter, the final assessment of the three assessors will be averaged.
+For the master thesis, an endorsement is obtained when each of the two independent examiners assesses the thesis with at least 6.0, and when each of the two examiners assesses the oral inquiry with at least a 6.0. - 6.
+In case of an assessment below 6.0, the thesis and/or oral inquiry needs to be remediated. - 7.
+In the event of a difference between the two examiners for the thesis assessment (> 2 points), given that both examiners assess the thesis with at least 6.0, a student who feels that this is a significant disadvantage, may submit a request to the Board of Examiners for the appointment of, and assessment by a third examiner.
+If the Board of Examiners takes a positive decision on this matter, the final assessment of the three examiners will be averaged.
 This average mark is then the final mark for the thesis.